open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/deployment/ingestion/openmetadata.md

 We need a couple of settings:

+{% note %}

+The ingestion image is built on Airflow's base image, ensuring it includes all necessary requirements to run Airflow.
+For Kubernetes deployments, the setup uses community Airflow charts with a modified base image, enabling it to function seamlessly as a **scheduler**, **webserver**, and **worker**.

+{% /note %}

 #### AIRFLOW_HOME

 The APIs will look for the `AIRFLOW_HOME` environment variable to place the dynamically generated DAGs.
 Make